7wikd/7wikd/README.md

 ### Hi there 👋
- I'm Satwik Dalvi, a Junior pursuing Information Technology at Bharati Vidyapeeth College of Engineering, Pune.
+ I'm Satwik Dalvi, currently in my Junior year pursuing Information Technology at Bharati Vidyapeeth College of Engineering, Pune.
  I enthusiastically indulge in articles based on the workings of Machine Learning algorithms, as well as Mathematics in general.
 Why?
 Cuz I enjoy that.

  ## Moving on...